fkie-cad/COMIDDS/_posts/2024-01-23-initial-post.md

 ---
 layout: post
-title: First release of Intrusion Detection Datasets
+title: First release of COMIDDS
 subtitle: 43 datasets described in detail, with more to come!
 gh-repo: fkie-cad/intrusion-detection-datasets
 gh-badge: [star, fork, follow]